EMI-Group/evox/docs/source/guide/advanced/4-container.md

 We offer Cooperative Coevolution (CC) framework for all algorithms.
 Currently, there are two types of CC container in EvoX, {class}`evox.algorithms.Coevolution` and {class}`evox.algorithms.VectorizedCoevolution`.
-The difference is that `VectorizedCoevolution` update all sub-populations at the same time in each iteration, but `Coevolution` follows traditional approach that update a single sub-populations at each iteration.
+The difference is that `VectorizedCoevolution` updates all sub-populations at the same time in each iteration, but `Coevolution` follows the traditional approach that updates a single sub-populations at each iteration.
 Thus `VectorizedCoevolution` is faster, but `Coevolution` could be better in terms of best fitness with a limited number of evaluations.